- The Fiscal

-The United States spends more on national defense than China, Saudi Arabia, Russia, United Kingdom, India, France, and Japan combined.
-While the chart above illustrates current annual spending in dollar terms, the United States has historically devoted a larger share of its economy to defense than many of its key allies.
+The United States spends more on national defense than China, India, Russia, Saudi Arabia, France, Germany, United Kingdom, Japan, South Korea, and Brazil - combined.
+While the chart above illustrates last year’s defense spending in dollar terms, the United States has also historically devoted a larger share of its economy to defense than many of its key allies.

-Defense spending accounts for almost 16 percent of all federal spending and roughly half of discretionary spending.
-Discretionary spending overall — including defense and nondefense spending — represents only about one-third of the annual federal budget.
+Defense spending accounts for 15 percent of all federal spending and roughly half of discretionary spending.
+Total discretionary spending — for both defense and nondefense purposes — represents only about one-third of the annual federal budget.
 It is currently below its historical average as a share of GDP and is projected to decline further.

 The PGPF chart pack illustrates that budget-making involves many competing priorities, limited resources, and complex issues.
 In this set of charts, we aim to frame the financial condition and fiscal outlook of the U.S. government within a broad economic, political, and demographic context.